How can we integrate multiple Jira instances and projects by way of synchronization?

 Step 4: Invite the other team to connect their Jira project

-On the second team’s side, you’ll need to go through the same menu.
-But, this time, click on ‘Accept Invitation’ in the Connections menu.
+On the second team’s side (Green Jira instance), you’ll need to go through the same menu.
+But, this time, click on “Accept Invitation” in the Connections menu.

 This is where you or your partner – whoever is accepting the invitation – will paste the invitation code generated in the previous step.

-Once you click ‘Next’, you’ll get the same choice for sync rules templates.
+Once you click “Next”, you’ll get the same choice for selecting the project on the Green side.

 That’s it – have a chocolate 🍫.